 Be sure to receive another series of 4 capsules every 5 years during continued exposure to typhoid.

 What happens if I overdose?

 An overdose of this vaccine is unlikely to occur when taken as directed.

-What should I avoid before or after getting typhoid vaccine?
+What should I avoid before or after using typhoid vaccine?

-In addition to receiving typhoid vaccine, take precautions while traveling to further prevent coming into contact with bacteria that cause typhoid fever:
+In addition to using this vaccine, take precautions while traveling to further prevent coming into contact with bacteria that cause typhoid fever: